 LAMPS PLUS: What is the ideal combination of light fixtures for lighting a bedroom?

 JENNIFER DYER: Personally, I have 3 lamps and a chandelier in my bedroom.
 Ideally, I wish I also had halogen high hats over my bed as reading lights.
 I always hang a chandelier in bedrooms if my clients let me.
 It creates a sexy and calming ambiance that you want in a bedroom.
 I usually do not match my lamps because I use the need for bedside lamps as another reason to be creative in design.
 It also makes it easier for me to move lamps around to a different space if I get tired of looking at the same thing or if I move to a new home.

-LAMPS PLUS: What are your two favorite living room floor lamps from Lamps Plus?
+LAMPS PLUS: What is your favorite living room floor lamp from Lamps Plus?

 Kathy Ireland Essentials Spinal Floor Lamp: I think this is a great lamp that would look wonderful in a Spanish Mediterranean design scheme.